ml5js/ml5-next-gen/documentation.md

 **Parameters:**

-- **media**: An HMTL or p5.js image, video, or canvas element to run the estimation on.
+- **media**: An HTML or p5.js image, video, or canvas element to run the estimation on.
 - **callback(output, error)**: A callback function to handle the output of the estimation.
 See below for an example output passed into the callback function:

   ```javascript